-From nanoparticles and stem cells to antioxidants and drug discovery, researchers in around 80 laboratories of 16 K-State departments are demystifying cancer, conducting cutting-edge studies on such things as:
+Faculty and student researchers in more than 80 laboratories of 20 K-State departments are demystifying cancer by conducting cutting-edge studies on things like: